developer-hchan/Blackjack_Strategy_Simulation/README.md

 * **split_pivot** -- Contains all the expected values for all splittable cases

 ## How Do I Run My Own Simulations Using This Code?
-1. Open a terminal and navigate to the location where you want the repository downloaded to
+1. Open a terminal and navigate to the file location where you want the repository downloaded to

-3. Type the command below into the terminal to clone the repository
+3. Type the command below into the terminal to clone the github repository
   ```console
   git clone https://github.com/developer-hchan/Blackjack_Strategy_Simulation
   ```
 4. Use the terminal to navigate into the repository you just downloaded
 5. I would recommend using a virtual environment to install the required packages for the program.
 Here is how to make one with Python's builtin venv
-Here is the link on how to create and activate a Python environemnt using Python's builtin venv: https://docs.python.org/3/library/venv.html
+Here is the link on how to create and activate a Python environment using Python's builtin venv: https://docs.python.org/3/library/venv.html

 6. After activating your venv, run the following command in the terminal to download all the required packages.
   ```console